Student Employment

 4. Follow the instructions listed

-• For Experience type, select [Student Employment within the correct academic year]
+• For Experience type, select [Student Employment within the CURRENT academic year]

 • For Term, select [Correct academic term Student Employment]